The Gunny Sack

 pie crust rolled out on a silicone mat

-Roll out the pie crust so that it is larger than the pie plate you plan to use.
+Roll out the pie crust to be larger than the pie plate you plan to use.

 fingers fluting a pie crust